Hostname, Password, and Banner Configuration (Cisco IOS)

 Feature Enable Password Enable Secret

-Encryption Weak / Reversible Strong (MD5 Hash)
+Encryption Weak / Reversible (Type 7) Strong MD5 Hash (Type 5)

 Security Level Low High

-Recommendation Not Recommended Recommended
+Recommendation ❌ Not Recommended ✅ Always Use This

 If both are configured, enable secret always takes priority.
+The enable password is completely ignored when an enable secret exists.

 Configuring Enable Password (Legacy)